prl001/WizRemote/README.txt

-WizRemote v0.1 - remotely set timers on your Beyonwiz Copyright 2008 Eric Fry efry@users.sourceforge.net
+WizRemote v0.2 - remotely set timers on your Beyonwiz Copyright 2008 Eric Fry
+License: GPLv2
+efry@users.sourceforge.net

 This is a proof of concept.
 It consists of two parts, a little daemon